Nextto1/pollingapp/alx-polly/README.md

 ### Phase 3: Advanced Features
 - [ ] Poll categories and tags
+- [ ] Advanced poll types (ranked choice, etc.)
+- [ ] Social sharing integration
+- [ ] Embedded polls for external websites

+## 🤝 Contributing

+Contributions are welcome!
+Here's how you can help improve ALX Polly:

+### Development Guidelines

+1. **Fork the repository**
+   - Create your feature branch: `git checkout -b feature/amazing-feature`
+   - Commit your changes: `git commit -m 'Add some amazing feature'`
+   - Push to the branch: `git push origin feature/amazing-feature`
+   - Open a Pull Request

+2. **Code Style**
+   - Follow the existing code style and patterns
+   - Use TypeScript for type safety
+   - Write meaningful commit messages
+   - Add appropriate documentation and comments

+3. **Testing**
+   - Add tests for new features using Jest
+   - Ensure all existing tests pass before submitting PR
+   - Run tests with `npm test`

+### Bug Reports

+If you find a bug, please open an issue with:
+- A clear title and description
+- Steps to reproduce the bug
+- Expected behavior
+- Screenshots if applicable

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.
 - [ ] Advanced analytics and charts
 - [ ] Poll sharing and embedding
 - [ ] Email notifications